ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 ## Testing vs. formal verification {#testing-vs-formal-verification}

-While testing is useful for confirming that a contract returns the expected results for some data inputs, it cannot conclusively prove the same for inputs not used during tests.
+While testing helps confirm that a contract returns the expected results for some data inputs, it cannot conclusively prove the same for inputs not used during tests.
 Testing a smart contract cannot guarantee "functional correctness", meaning it cannot show that a program behaves as required for *all* sets of input values and conditions.

 As such, developers are encouraged to incorporate **formal verification** into their approach for assessing the correctness of smart contracts.
 Formal verification uses [formal methods](https://www.brookings.edu/techstream/formal-methods-as-a-path-toward-better-cybersecurity/)—mathematically rigorous techniques for specifying and verifying software.